Your AI agents code fast. This is how they code right.

 The voices who build things

-Open source that's actually being adopted
+OSS that's actually adopted

-Competitors' architecture — not their marketing
+Competitors' architecture

-Papers becoming engineering reality
+Papers becoming real

 (Microsoft Research)"]:::paper impl["⚙️ Microsoft GraphRAG